jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## App Onboarding and Maintenance

 Always have a back-out plan and allow an account to bypass e.g. breaklass 🥂.
 See also [Behaviour During Downtime](#Behaviour-During-Downtime).
-You need to do add an account to manually onboard the microsoft apps, remember to remove them from any bypasses once the admin has setup the appropriate apps.
+You need to add an account to manually onboard the microsoft apps, remember to remove them from any bypasses once the admin has setup the appropriate apps.

 Settings > Cloud Apps > App onboarding/maintenance

 ![image](https://github.com/user-attachments/assets/905b1451-3b92-4abd-98a5-4900272406b1)

+> Admins should not really be logging in from BYOD this is bad practice and should be blocked in Conditional Access

 ## Unified Audit Log